 Our provision map clearly shows each pupil’s access to additional interventions and evaluates the impact.

 8. How do you meet emotional and social needs?

-We have developed a continuum of support; importantly, students have access to more support when they need it.
+We meet individual needs through a continuum of targeted support.
+Importantly, students have access to more support when they need it.
 The continuum emphasises a therapeutic approach, with an understanding of adverse childhood experiences, where consideration is given to anticipation & preparation, attachment awareness, an emphasis on mindfulness and well-being, the use of reflective language; the focus is on early intervention through to targeted and intensive interventions through a compassionate and humane approach to teaching & learning.

 We plan for all our staff to better understand adverse childhood experiences and the impact they have on health and well-being throughout education and life.
 We place significant emphasis on social and emotional learning that is relationship based, and strive to create a compassionate school.

 Parents are welcome to undertake a without prejudice visit to school to see what this school offers.

 All new parents complete information sheets detailing contact information, permissions, medication and most importantly key information about their child that they want us school to know.

 Some parents of very young children feel more comfortable with a phased introduction to school.